petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/using-layout-elements.md

 ## Navigating Through Nested Elements Using Breadcrumbs

-Navigating through nested elements while editing a page can get complicated when you are dealing with many elements and their children or parents.
-To facilitate your navigation, you can use breadcrumbs.

-While [editing a page](../../using-content-pages/adding-elements-to-content-pages.md), select an element and breadcrumbs show at the bottom of the editing page.
-You can use these breadcrumbs to navigate through the elements and their parents or children.
+You can use breadcrumbs to easily navigate through nested elements and their children or parents while [editing a page](../../using-content-pages/adding-elements-to-content-pages.md).

-Click on one of the levels in the breadcrumbs hierarchy to select that element.
+In the editing page, select an element and breadcrumbs show at the bottom of the editing page.
+Click on one of the breadcrumb levels to select that element.

 ```{tip}
 You can also select an element and use the shortcut `Shift + Enter` to select its parent.